Ministry of Finance (Spain)

-The Ministry of Finance or Ministry of Treasury (MH) is the department of the Government of Spain responsible for planning and carrying out the government policy on public finance and budget.
+The Ministry of Finance or Ministry of Treasury (MH) is the department of the Government of Spain responsible for the design and implementation of the government policy on public finance and budget.
 It applies and manages the regional and local financing systems and the provision of information on the economic-financial activity of the different Public Administrations.

-The Finance Ministry also manages the cadastre and collects all the State taxes through the Agencia Tributaria as well as controlling the state-owned enterprises through the State Company of Industrial Participations (SEPI).
+The Finance Ministry also manages the cadastre and collects all the State taxes through the Spanish Tax Agency as well as controlling most of the state-owned enterprises through the State Company of Industrial Participations (SEPI).
 Likewise, the MH manages the central government goods, the European funds and the public lottery.
 However, most of its duties are carried out by autonomous agencies like the Tax Agency and the Royal Mint.

-The MH is headed by the Minister of Finance, who is appointed by the King of Spain at request of the Prime Minister.
-The Minister is assisted by three main officials, the Secretary of State for Finance, the Secretary of State for Budgets and Expenditures and the Under-Secretary of the Department.
+Established in 1714, it succeded the Secretariat of State and of the Office of War and Treasury in all financial affairs.
+At this time, it was named Veeduría General and it was headed by a Universal Inspector, who in turn was subordinate to an Inspector-General.
+It was formally established as a ministerial department in 1720, when it was renamed as Secretariat of State and of the Office of Finance.

-Since June 2018, the current Minister of the Treasury is María Jesús Montero, who previously served as Regional Minister of Finance of the region of Andalusia.
+Since June 2018, the current finance minister has been María Jesús Montero, who previously served as Regional Minister of Finance of Andalusia.